onno-schuit/copycheck/moodle-plagiarism_copycheck/README.md

 CopyCheck
 =========

 CopyCheck is a plagiarism plugin for Moodle.
 Depending on the settings, this plugin will send submissions of users to CopyCheck and return a report with details about plagiarism for the given document or text.
 The plugin works for the assignment module, with file submissions and online text.
+The plugin does not support other activities at this stage.

 Installation & Configuration